maiziezhoulab/FocalSV/README.md

 ## Before you start

-- FocalSV is designed for autosomal chromosomes only, as the phasing scenario is more complex on sex chromosomes.
+- FocalSV is intended for use on autosomal chromosomes only, as phasing on sex chromosomes involves additional complexities.
-- The input BAM file for each step is a WGS BAM file.
-In our test example you will see we used chr21 BAM file only because it is smaller to upload.
-In other words, you don't have to split WGS BAM file by chromosome manually.
+- The input for each step can be a whole-genome sequencing (WGS) BAM file.
+In our test example, we used a chr21 BAM file solely for convenience due to its smaller size.
+However, manually splitting the WGS BAM file by chromosome is not required.
 # Large INDEL detection
 ## Step 0: Automatically detect target regions (for auto mode)